 Hachiko and The Scramble

 Hachiko is a great photo opportunity, however, you may need to wait your turn with many others wanting to pose with the faithful dog.
 In addition to the people lining up for pictures, the area is used as a landmark for friends to meet up.
-This means the area is filled with people who have their minds preoccupied and it can be hard to push yourself through in a wheelchair or difficulty walking.
-The Scramble crosswalk is not just a famous place, it is a crossing that must be used to get to the shops fro, the station.
+This means the area is filled with people who have their minds preoccupied and it can be hard to push yourself through if you are in a wheelchair or have difficulty walking.
+The nearby Scramble crosswalk is not just a famous place, it is a crossing that must be used to get to the shops from the station.
 The unique feature is that multiple roads feed into it, and, when it is the pedestrians’ turn to cross, you can cross in any direction.
 This means many people heading in different directions at once, and a large fast-moving crowd.
 If it looks intimidating, it is less dense around the edges.

 Center Gai is located across the Scramble from Hachiko and is a series of local shops.
 From fashion to drug stores, to burgers.
 Most are single-store businesses and can be a bit small.
 While some have a step in, a surprising number have either no steps, or a ramp.
 Spain Slope (so-called because many feel it looks like a sloping street from Spain) has some boutiques but due to the slope, they can be difficult to enter.
 The street ends after around 100-meters in a set of stairs.